oracle-livelabs/adb/movie-stream-story-lite/predict-churn/predict-churn.md

     ![Churn AutoML Task 2 Step 4 Confusion Matrix](images/oml-churn-automl-confusion-matrix.png " ")

-    In the **Confusion Matrix** we can see that, in this particular **Test Set**, the model was able to correctly identify __95.42%__ of the future customer behaviors (the green diagonals, 61.76% + 33.66%).
+    In the **Confusion Matrix** we can see that, in this particular **Test Set**, the model was able to correctly identify __92.33%__ of the future customer behaviors (the green diagonals, 64.11% + 28.22%).

-    The model incorrectly thought that __3.59%__ of the customers were going to churn (Predicted: 1), but they actually did not (Actual: 0).
+    The model incorrectly thought that __6.62%__ of the customers were going to churn (Predicted: 1), but they actually did not (Actual: 0).
 This is actually not that bad for marketing purposes, since we would be sending offers to these customers when they might be staying with us anyway.

-    The model also thought that __less than 1%__ of the customers (0.98%) would not churn (Predict: 0) but they actually did (Actual: 1).
+    The model also thought that __approximately 1%__ of the customers (1.05%) would not churn (Predict: 0) but they actually did (Actual: 1).
 This type of error is more dangerous in churn management, since your model is not capable of identifying these customers as churners when they indeed would have been, and should be monitored over time.

 5. Rename the model.